 For the Dakota, there are multiple stories of creation, with one account widely held in this region.
 According to oral tradition, the spirits of the people came down from Caŋku Wanaġi, “the spirit road,” made up of the stars of the Milky Way, and when they arrived on Earth, the Creator shaped the first people from the clay of Maka Ina, “Mother Earth” at Bdote.
 The people were the Oceti Ṡakowiŋ, a society that reflects their cosmic origin.
-Missionary Stephen R. Riggs documented in 1893, “The Mdewakantonwan think that the mouth of the Minnesota River is precisely over the center of the earth and that they occupy the gate that opens into the western world.”
+Missionary Stephen R. Riggs, who worked among the Dakota for 40 years, noted that “The Mdewakantonwan think that the mouth of the Minnesota River is precisely over the center of the earth and that they occupy the gate that opens into the western world.”
 (Dakota Grammar, Texts, and Ethnography by Riggs, Stephen Return, 1812-1883; Dorsey, James Owen, 1848-1895).

 Dakota sacred sites in this area still exist and are honored by Dakota people and others.

 See Bdote Memory Map.
 (Presented by the Minnesota Humanities Center).